Hund Bacco und das Zeolith-Hautpuder

 [Reading time 1:25 min.]

 Bakku is my parents' dog.
 Grandma and Grandpa's dog.
 That means Bakku has to be super well-behaved during the week.
-So little exercise, just keeping watch and barking at everyone.
+So, little exercise, just watching out and barking at everyone.

-When visitors from Vienna arrive on the weekend, just as eager to move and play, things can get quite lively.
-Balls are thrown around in a flurry of activity, and sometimes the play becomes quite boisterous.
-In this exhilarating, "Finally someone's here to play with!" moment, Bakku forgets everything he's ever learned or even remotely practiced.
-He completely immerses himself in this "today's not a school day" energy and is inspired by the "Grandma can be me!" whirlwind of his playmates and cheerleaders.
+When visitors from Vienna come on the weekend, just as hungry for exercise and eager to play, things can get lively.
+Balls are thrown in a race, and sometimes there's quite a wild romp.
+In this whirlwind of "Finally-someone-to-play-with" time, Bakku forgets everything he ever learned or even vaguely practiced.
+He completely embraces this "Today-is-not-a-school-day" energy and is inspired by the "I-can-be-myself-with-Grandma" whirl of his playmates and cheerleaders.

-Zeolite for dogs: Entlebucher Mountain Dog on a spring meadow
+Zeolite for dogs Entlebucher Mountain Dog in a spring meadow

-Last Sunday, the leash got caught between his toes while he was chasing a stick.
-The pull made the cord as sharp as a knife.
-Grandma didn't notice his limping until later that evening and discovered a cut between the first two toes of his left paw.
-Grandma and Grandpa's household is almost entirely organic, with a strong connection to nature.
-Therefore, they have zeolite in fine powder form for all kinds of external wounds, both human and animal.
-Grandma sprinkled the pure zeolite powder onto his wound.
+Last Sunday, his leash got tangled between his toes while he was chasing a stick.
+The tension made the cord sharp as a knife.
+Grandma only noticed his limp later that evening and discovered a cut between the first two toes of his left paw.
+Grandma and Grandpa's household is almost entirely organic.
+With a strong connection to nature.
+Therefore, there is zeolite in fine powder form, for all external wounds on humans and animals.
+Grandma sprinkled the pure zeolite powder on his wound.
 At first, he resisted a little and licked it off immediately.
-Then she put it on him again.
+Then it was applied again.
 He allowed it and relaxed.

 Do animals sense what is good for them?
-Do they have a sense for what is healing?
-My feeling says yes.
+Do they have a feel for what is healing?
+My gut feeling says yes.

-The Entlebucher Sennenhund receives zeolite skin powder on its wounds, which heal quickly.
+Entlebucher Mountain Dog gets zeolite skin powder on his wounds, which heal quickly.

-The following weekend, we gently sprinkled the fine powder between his toes ourselves.
-The wound healed quickly, leaving only a pinkish dog toe.
+The following weekend, we gently sprinkled the fine powder ourselves between his toes.
+The wound healed quickly, and only a pink dog toe remained.

-STEINKRAFT Zeolite Powder with Organic Lavender Oil to support wound healing in all animals - 100g shaker jar
+STEINKRAFT Zeolite powder with organic lavender oil to support wound healing in all animals - shaker can 100g

-And another great thing: Bakku also gets zeolite in his food.
+By the way, something else great: Bakku also gets zeolite in his food.
 It makes his food even better.
-And his coat is even more beautiful as a result.
-The official wording from the feed authority is: Zeolite is a feed additive to optimize the feed.
+And his coat is even more beautiful because of it.
+Officially, the wording of the feed authority states: Zeolite is a feed additive for optimizing feed.
 There you go.

 10 good reasons to optimize dog food with zeolite >>>

-Dachshund with a dandelion in its mouth as the cover image for the STEINKRAFT Zeolite Blog: 10 good reasons to optimize dog food with zeolite - a knowledge article.
+Dachshund with a dandelion in its mouth as a cover image for the STEINKRAFT Zeolite Blog: 10 good reasons to optimize dog food - an informational article.

 Leave a comment